YeshwanthGovindarajan/finetuning/README.md

 ## Project Overview

 This project focuses on fine-tuning the GPT-2 model using the PEFT (Parameter-Efficient Fine-Tuning) and LoRA (Low-Rank Adaptation) techniques.
-The goal is to generate unique and engaging Twitter bios based on user-defined professions.
+The goal is to generate unique and engaging Twitter bios based on user input.

 ### Key Features